Cox rings over nonclosed fields: Over nonclosed fields

 \begin{example} Let $k$ be an arbitrary number field.
 Let $\Xc$ be the smooth projective fourfold over $k$ in \cite[Theorem 3.5]{arXiv:1409.6706}.
-Then $\Xc(k)=\emptyset$ and there is no \'etale (and hence, no algebraic) Brauer--Manin obstruction to the Hasse principle.
+Then $\Xc(k)=\emptyset$, and $X$ is a counterexample to the Hasse principle, but there is no \'etale (and hence no algebraic) Brauer--Manin obstruction to the Hasse principle.
 Moreover, $\pic(\Xcbar)$ is a finitely generated abelian group, as the Albanese variety of $X$ is trivial.
-Therefore, $X$ has a universal torsor by \cite[Corollary 6.1.3]{MR1845760}, and Cox rings and Cox sheaves of $\Xc$ of all types exist by Proposition~\ref{prop:torsors_cox_sheaves_nonclosed} and Remark \ref{rem:pullback_nonclosed}. \end{example}
+Therefore, $X$ has a universal torsor by \cite[Corollary 6.1.3]{MR1845760}, and Cox rings and Cox sheaves of $\Xc$ of all types exist by Proposition~\ref{prop:torsors_cox_sheaves_nonclosed} and Remark \ref{rem:pullback_short}. \end{example}

 \begin{proof}[Proof of Theorem \ref{thm:splttings}] For the statements regarding Cox sheaves, see Proposition \ref{prop:equivariant_character}, Construction \ref{construction:cox_sheaf_splitting_U}, Remark \ref{rem:cox_sheaf_splitting_X}, Proposition \ref{prop:cox_sheaf_splitting_nonclosed} and Construction \ref{construction:rational_point_cox_sheaf}.
 For the statements regarding torsors and Cox rings, we combine these with Theorem \ref{introduction:theorem:classification}. \end{proof}